Add full-text search to your static site with Pagefind.

 </script>

-Then on the canvas, drop an element and give it the ID:
+Then on the canvas, drop a container element and give it the ID:

 This is the HTML that pagefind expects (do it with drag and drop in Silex):